-The proposed development presents a 3 storey built-form that relates to the existing adjacent shop top development at 333 Condamine Street.
-The building steps by 700 mm at the midpoint to relate to the terrain and to reduce the over-all building height.
+The proposed development presents a 3-4 storey built-form that relates to the existing adjacent shop top development at 263 and 267-269 Condamine Street.
+These developments are in construction.
+The secondary streetfront at Kenneth Road is also consistent with the bulk and scale on this street.

-Level 3 (the 4th floor) is set-back generally 4.0 metres from the east, west and south boundaries and is largely concealed behind planter-boxes and screen plantings.
+The façade to the street is 3 storeys, with the 4th storey set-back generally 4.0 metres from the east and north boundaries and is largely concealed behind planter-boxes and screen plantings.